ajinspiro/Programming101/09-linking/README.md

 TODO: relocation_demo.md

 `readelf` is a command-line tool on Linux used to display information about ELF (Executable and Linkable Format) files, such as executables, object files, and shared libraries.
 It can show headers, sections, symbols, relocation entries, and more, helping you inspect how binaries are structured and linked.
 Example usage:
+clang++ hello.cpp -o hello
-readelf -h main      # Show ELF header readelf -r main.o    # Show relocation entries readelf -s main      # Show symbol table
+readelf -h hello           # ELF header readelf -S hello           # Section headers readelf -l hello           # Program headers readelf -s hello | grep main  # Locate the main symbol readelf -r main.o    # Show relocation entries